-2. Obtained and verified relevant vouchers of sales from customers of selected samples.
+2. Selected samples of sales transactions, and obtained and verified the related vouchers of such sales from customers of selected samples.

 Evaluation of inventories

 Description

 Refer to Note 4(10) for accounting policies on inventory valuation, Note 5(2) for uncertainty of accounting estimates and assumptions in relation to inventory valuation, and Note 6(4) for details of inventory valuation.